 Are our business goals and objectives clearly defined, and are our people aligned with them?

 What do you do if one of these folks drops his piece?

 If you don’t have these things in place and have disparate hires on your team you may be swimming upstream, and the exercise of team development may be quite challenging.
 For example, if you have a team member who is a lone wolf, getting this individual to work effectively in a team setting may be next to impossible.
 If you have a member of the team who has communication issues, you have a whole other problem to deal with.
 You need to get these critical alignment and hiring issues in place before you attempt to work on team development.
 If you haven’t aligned your talent strategy with your business strategy this will be one more thing standing in the way of successful team development.

 Now you’re cooking with gas

-Let’s assume these items are in place and effectively being hired for.
+Let’s assume these items are in place and you’re highering effectively for them.

 After you’ve had the opportunity to sit down with each team member it’s time to get the group together for some uninterrupted collaboration.
 When I say “uninterrupted” that means no phones or email at the meeting.
 Ask your team to suggest ground rules for the meeting.
 For example:

 Bring the lists you gathered with notes from each conversation you had.
 Make sure that each point gets covered.
 You can also use flip charts to make a list of all the items you need to cover as a group.
 Make it a comfortable space to be in.
 Bring in food.
 Be sure to set any necessary follow up items at the end of the meeting with a date to have them completed.
 Schedule a brief meeting once you’ve finished the process to get complete and cover any items that came up after the meeting.